 In the event the respondent does not accept responsibility at the conclusion of the investigation, the case shall proceed to a hearing.

 Both the complainant and respondent may request a prehearing conference at which time the hearing process will be explained, any questions about the process will be answered, options for participation in the hearing will be discussed, and possible hearing dates coordinated.

-The parties will receive written notice at least ten (10) business days prior to the hearing.
+Both parties will receive timely written notice at least ten (10) business days prior to the hearing, at which both may be present.